 - Refuse, and therefore help stop the madness of the free-pen / free-pencil give-aways.

-- Use refillable pens, piston fountain pens, mechanical pencils, refillable white board markers and donate extra office material (paper, pencils) to your public school’s art program.
+- Use refillable pens with a piston, mechanical pencils, refillable white board markers and donate extra office material (paper, pencils) to your public school’s art program.

 - Start your personal junk mail war, cancel your phone directories, and sign up for electronic bills and statements.